 Nature lovers will fall head-over-heels for Puerto Montt, the capital of Chile’s Lake District and an adventurous choice for your South America honeymoon.
 Considered the gateway to the wild Patagonia region, this port city lies against the majestic backdrop of the jagged Andes Mountains.

-Explore Vicente Pérez Rosales National Park, Chile’s first national park and a mecca for hikers and outdoor enthusiasts.
+Explore Vicente Pérez Rosales National Park, one of the best places to hike in Chile.
+The country’s first national park is known as a mecca for outdoor enthusiasts.
 On a romantic day trip outside the city, gaze at the conical, snow-capped Osorno Volcano, one of the star attractions of this protected landscape.

 Admire native trees, thermal springs and stunning South American waterfalls as you venture through the park’s lush trails, keeping a lookout for kingfishers, eagles and otters.
 Stand in the mist of the famed Petrohué Falls, a favorite attraction of the national park, the impossibly turquoise water tumbling over rocks in the shadow of Osorno’s snowy peak.